 Meanwhile, if you’re looking for a coupler trailer hitch lock, you can determine which one you need by matching it to your coupler’s ball size.
 If the ball is 2 inches in diameter, then you’d need a coupler lock that’s 2 inches as well — most trailer coupler’s ball size range from 1 ⅞ to 2 5/16 inches, which most universal trailer coupler hitch locks will fit.

 But it’s still a good idea to know the exact size of your coupler that way you get the one that’s the best fit for your needs.
 It’s never a good idea to purchase something without taking everything into account.

 So please, before you end up buying a trailer hitch lock, make sure you’re getting the right size.
 Don’t be fooled into buying a receiver or coupler because it says it’s universal and fits any hitch.
 Instead, read the customer reviews and the product description, so that you know for sure before spending money on it.

 After all, you don’t want to be wasting money on a product you can’t use.
 It makes no logical sense.

 The material that the lock is made out of goes a long way in determining whether it’s a high-quality product or not for you to buy.
-The best trailer hitch lock will be made from some sort of high-quality or hardened steel.
+The high quality trailer hitch lock will be made from some sort of high-quality or hardened steel.